Lori T. Chesser

 - She served on numerous AILA national committees, including the

-Nebraska Service Center Liaison, USCIS Benefits, Immigration Reform and
+Nebraska Service Center Liaison, USCIS Benefits and Immigration Reform and

 Media, helping to bring areas of concern to the government's attention,